This article has been updated from a previous version.

-After three days of the highest-recorded temperatures in Canadian history — nearly 50 degrees Celsius — a wildfire swept through Lytton, B.C. last week with almost no warning.
-“I noticed some white smoke at the south end of town,” the village’s Mayor, Jan Polderman, told CBC News, “and within 15 to 20 minutes, the whole town was engulfed in flame.”
+After three days of the highest-recorded temperatures in Canadian history — nearly 50 degrees Celsius — a wildfire swept through Lytton, B.C. last summer with almost no warning.
+“I noticed some white smoke at the south end of town,” the village’s Mayor, Jan Polderman, told CBC News at the time, “and within 15 to 20 minutes, the whole town was engulfed in flame.”

-All that remains of the village’s main street is charred rubble, and aerial photographs show rows of building foundations blackened by flames.
+All that remained of the village’s main street was charred rubble, and aerial photographs showed rows of building foundations blackened by flames.
 Wildfire season typically strikes between late spring and early fall for B.C., the boreal forest regions of Ontario and Quebec, the Prairie provinces, and the Yukon and Northwest Territories.
 But over the years, these seasons have gotten hotter, more destructive, and less predictable thanks in large part to climate change.

 How wildfires are covered under home insurance policies